dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_8.md

 * closing $≤$ under $≡$: $P ≡ P' ∧ Q ≡ Q' ∧ P' ≤ Q' ⇒ P ≤ Q$

 ### Task
-* Given the ordering defined above, show that the $ν$-free π-calculus is a WSTS.
+* Given the ordering defined above, show that the $ν$-free π-calculus is a WSTS and make sure to address all subclaims properly.